-Objective: To test global comprehension and extrapolation of text.
+- Objective : To test global comprehension and extrapolation of text. - Marking : 4 marks

-Note: No penalty for exceeding the word limit.
+- Note : No penalty for exceeding the word limit.

-Content
+- Content

-- children caught in the cross - fire
+- children caught in the cross fire

 - were victims of war like grandparents

-- rendered homeless; parent's went missing - displaced from village; bore brunt of war
+- rendered homeless; parents went missing

-- continued for the well being of children
+- displaced from village; bore brunt of war

-- guide insisted that they move on
+- had tried everything to cure him

-- children had to be fed
+- were unable to find what was ailing him

-- dangers lurking in the vicnity
+- this made them feel incompetent